peekbank/peekbank-data-import/data/garrison_bergelson_2020/README.md

 4. Importing decisions
 aoi regions were not recalculated; trial-level exclusions and looking regions taken from processed  data (post garrison's processing script)

+image_description in stimuli collapses some labels, but collapsing with ad-hoc
 5. Importing ambiguity
 none?